 There are a few program requirements for every farmers’ market that offers Market Match.
 (See Requirements FAQ) However, it isn’t a one-size-fits-all.
 For instance, working with the Ecology Center, you might choose to also match Women, Infants and Children (WIC) benefits in addition to CalFresh benefits.
 Ecology Center staff can work with your market, organization, or county to tailor Market Match to your community’s needs.
 Plus, the CMMC is an amazing resource to learn what has worked in other communities like yours across the state!

 How will Market Match benefit my market?

-Market Match has lots of impacts.
+Market Match has a variety of positive impacts for participating organizations.
 Market Match typically increases overall CalFresh EBT sales and creates a new customer base.
 Current CMMC members reported between a 300-700% increase in their CalFresh EBT sales as a result of the Market Match program.
-Farmers tend to really like it because it adds to their overall take-home revenue and creates new shoppers.
+Farmers tend to view the program positively because it adds to their revenues and creates new shoppers.